Table of contents

 - Letter of Understanding #24 - RE: PROVISIONAL PSYCHOLOGIST RECRUITMENT/RETENTION INITIATIVE

-- Letter of Understanding #25 - RE: COMPENSATION FOR YOUTH OVERNIGHT RETREATS APPLICABLE TO EMPLOYEES OF THE FORMER ALBERTA ALCOHOL & DRUG ABUSE COMMISSION
+- Letter of Understanding #25 - RE: COMPENSATION FOR YOUTH OVERNIGHT RETREATS IN RECOVERY ALBERTA

 - Letter of Understanding #26 - RE: SUPPLEMENTAL HOURLY ALLOWANCE FOR NORTHERN PHARMACISTS